carerix/Cx-WP-Plugin/README.md

 ## Applicant Source Tracking

-<span style="background-color:green;color:red!important;">The apply page supports 2 new GET parameters cx_applysource and cx_applytags as of version 2.14.36</span>
-<span style="background-color:#FF00FF;color:red!important;">The apply page supports 2 new GET parameters cx_applysource and cx_applytags as of version 2.14.36</span>
+🔴 The apply page supports 2 new GET parameters cx_applysource and cx_applytags as of version 2.14.36

 ## Usage example